Present at the Largest Ed-Tech Event in the Northwest!

 50-minute Concurrent Session

 Panel discussions should consist of a facilitator and panel members and are a great format to bring together several subject matter experts representing different regions.
-Panel members should be provided questions ahead of time and you should also plan for an opportunity for Q and A. The lead panelist will receive a complimentary registration and each co-presenter will receive a discounted registration of $200.
+Panel members should be provided questions ahead of time and you should also plan for an opportunity for Q and A. The lead panelist will receive a free registration.

 Selections will be chosen based on their interest to conference attendees and relevance to current trends and best practices.
 NCCE prefers to focus on the teaching and learning with ed-tech applications rather than devices/tools/apps.